 Human Research Ethics

-At Southern Cross University, human research ethics is overseen by the Division of Research in conjunction with the Human Research Ethics Committee.
+At Southern Cross University, human research ethics is overseen by the Office of Research in conjunction with the Human Research Ethics Committee (HREC).
 Together they oversee the planning and design of ethics applications on human research, the process of applying for ethical clearance, and the ethical conduct of research.

 Animal Research Ethics